Trusted by professional contractors and homeowners alike.

 Preparation is important for a successful carpeting installation.
 You should consult with your specialist at World Floorcoverings for full instructions, but there are steps you can take to help the process go smoothly.

-- In many cases, the old flooring will have to be removed to clear space for new carpeting.
+- In many cases, we'll have to remove the old flooring to clear space for new carpeting.
 There may be extra work involved if your old flooring is glued down or set in tile adhesive.
 It can be a tedious process getting the exposed surface ready for your new carpet installation.
 Having this job done professionally can be helpful because an experienced flooring specialist will know when the surface is ready for service and can assist you with the disposal of your old flooring.

 - The room where your new carpet will be installed will need to be empty, so you’ll have to remove all the furniture.
-Professional movers and storage experts can make this much easier by saving you a lot of time, especially if you have items that require special care.
+We can make this much easier by saving you a lot of time, especially if you have items that require special care.
 An experienced crew can cut down on the amount of time you have to live without your furniture to as little as a day, before and after the carpet installation is done.

 During & After Your Carpet Installation